 After learning that God, the Architect of the universe, also created us for a personal relationship, we learned that because of our sins, we are separated from our Creator – very bad news, because these means spiritual death, physical death, eternal separation – and the bad news got worse.
 Sins cannot be removed by good deeds.
 So, this week its GOOD NEWS!
 “Paying the price for sin, Jesus died and rose again.”

+In 2003 I crashed my poor 1997 Honda Accord…again.
+I’ve been in nine car crashes since I got my license twenty something years ago.
+And for the first time I got a ticket…following too close.
+And I was.
+The guy in the car in front of me slammed on his brakes and crashed into the van in front of him.
+Then I did the same thing to him.
+When the police officer questioned me I offered no excuses and he offered no leniency.
+Two points, $110, no questions asked.

+But then something happened that shocked me.

+A few weeks later I received a notice in the mail from the city and county of Denver…a ticket cancellation.
+I have never even heard of such a thing.
+Attached to the cancellation was a copy of the ticket and my check.
+The only explanation was a “No offense charged” box that was checked and a smiley face that somebody had drawn on the cancellation notice.
+It didn’t make any sense to me.
+It still doesn’t.
+I have no idea why my ticket was cancelled and my check was returned.
+But I am grateful.

-In 2003A few weeks laterBut the crazy thing about salvation is this.
+But the crazy thing about salvation is this.
 We have a ticket against us…a long list of violations against the King of heaven…but he didn’t just cancel it.
 He paid for it with the blood of his own Son.

 Talk about a smiley face!